 Home-based Virtual Reality therapy can offer an improved sense of control and engagement.

-For healthcare provider organizations, the benefits of in-home Virtual Reality include providing high-dose, high-intensity, evidenced-based rehab five days a week, reduced length of stay, improved case mix to reduced no-shows at physical therapy appointments, and improved patient outcomes and satisfaction.
+For healthcare provider organisations, the benefits of in-home Virtual Reality include providing high-dose, high-intensity, evidenced-based rehab five days a week, reduced length of stay, improved case mix to reduced no-shows at physical therapy appointments, and improved patient outcomes and satisfaction.

 Virtual Reality represents a paradigm shift in Neurorehabilitation due to its capacity to provide meaningful and realistic experiences that adapt learning principles to the intervention.
 Learning is improved when tasks are relevant and repetitive, and when task difficulty is gradually increased.